 The set covering problem revisited: an empirical study of the value of dual information

-Yelbay, Belma and Birbil, Ş. İlker and Bülbül, Kerem (2012) The set covering problem revisited: an empirical study of the value of dual information.
-(Submitted)
+Yelbay, Belma and Birbil, Ş. İlker and Bülbül, Kerem (2014) The set covering problem revisited: an empirical study of the value of dual information.
+(Accepted/In Press)

 Available Versions of this Item